Teaching in 2019

 My research focuses on interactions among science, technology, and culture, and what it means to be human in the information age.
 My Ph.D. research was a study of science and engineering laboratories in Japan creating wearable technologies, robots, and virtual/augmented reality systems.
 I looked at how these researchers created their machines to be like humans, and how they re-imagined their own humanness with the machines.

 I also work on Japanese media and popular culture, transhumanism in North America, the history of cybernetics in Japan, and ethnicity and science.

 Across these areas, I am interested in studying questions related to posthumanism, the ethics and politics of science and technology, the body, translation, and postcoloniality.

-Under review: Finding the Humanities in STEM: Anthropological Reflections from Working at the Intersection.
-In New Directions of STEM Research and Learning in the World Ranking Movement: A Comparative Perspective.
-Eds.
-Reiko Yamada and John N. Hawkins.
-Palgrave Pivot
+Otsuki, G. (2018).
+Finding the Humanities in STEM: Anthropological Reflections from Working at the Intersection.
+In J. N. Hawkins, A. Yamada, R. Yamada, & W. J. Jacob (Eds.), New Directions of STEM Research and Learning in the World Ranking Movement: A Comparative Perspective (pp. 65-78).
+London: Palgrave Macmillan

 Under review: Cyborg: Perfume.
 In Media Keywords.
 Ed.
 Shunsuke Nozawa, Patrick Galbraith

 Otsuki, G. (2014).
 Wearable Illusions and Human-Machine Relations in Japan: Translation, Embodiment, Ethics.
 In G. Mohácsi (Ed.), Ecologies of Care: Innovations through Technologies, Collectives and the Senses.
 Osaka, Japan: Doctoral Program for Multicultural Innovation, Osaka University.